About Alpine Integrative Wellness Therapists

 314 South River St. Hailey, ID 83333

-Cecilee Heath, LCSW, SEP
+Cecilee Heath, MSW, LCSW, SEP

-Therapist & Clinical Supervisor
+Clinical Supervisor

 Cecilee is a Licensed Clinical Social Worker and clinical supervisor who enjoys working primarily with adults, and specializes in treating trauma through somatic (body-based) approaches.
 Those with a willingness to explore how trauma is sedimented in the body, especially individuals with established body practices such as yoga, do especially well with this modality.
 Cecilee has extensive experience with first responders and military veterans, among other populations.
 Cecilee is a strong LGBTQIA+ ally, and enjoys working with this population.